 Switches are operated by cams which are clamped onto the control shaft.
-Setting a switch involves loosening the cam, moving the actuator's output shaft to the desired position, and positioning the cam so that it operates the switch at that point.
+Setting a switch involves moving the drive's output shaft to the desired position and positioning the cam so that it operates the switch at that point.
 In the following procedure, the use of a continuity meter is recommended to determine when the switch opens or closes.
 If such a meter is not available, it is possible to hear the switch click as the contacts open and close.